freqtrade/freqtrade/docs/freqai.md

 `include_shifted_candles` is another user controlled parameter which indicates the number of previous candles to include in the present feature set.
-In other words, `include_shifted_candles: 2`, tells Freqai to include the the past 2 candles for each of the features included in the dataset.
+In other words, `include_shifted_candles: 2`, tells FreqAI to include the the past 2 candles for each of the features included in the dataset.

 In total, the number of features the present user has created is: